There are around 8 million Twitch streamers.

 So, if you want to become well-known as a person who makes the best shows, base your collaborations on friendship and not on interest.

 Moreover, I strongly recommend you hang out with other streamers outside of your streams.

 After some time of successful networking with other streamers, you will see that your community will grow, your name will be known literally as a brand on Twitch, and opportunities for earning money will appear.

 Twitch is a great place to express yourself and meet other users.

 Moreover, there is a bunch of talented people who are willing to cooperate and make great things.

-So, make use of the pieces of advice we have shown to you, and improve the networking.
+So, make use of the pieces of advice I have shown to you and improve the networking.

 To sum up, bear in mind that networking with other channels is always better than having a one-person account that might bore your audience after some time.

 For more Twitch streaming tips, check the video below!